aro5000/sharkie/README.md

 Track success rate based on expected status code: sharkie -u https://example.com -s 1.2.3.4 -s 3.4.5.6 -e 200

+  -c int
+        Count of how many requests to send to each server.
+This is not valid in UI mode.
+        Usage: -c 100
   -e int
         Expected HTTP status code to generate success percentages.
 For example:
         -e 200 (200-299)